BaiKongQue/BaiKongQue/README.md

 <img src="https://www.videogamesblogger.com/wp-content/uploads/2009/06/final-fantasy-xiv-online-wallpaper.jpg" alt="Final Fantasy XIV Banner"/>

 ### 🔎 Who am I
 My name is Lee Perkins, I am a full stack developer wanting to move into the field of cyber security!
 I feel comfortable using things like Angular, Mysql, and PHP to develop websites.
 I have learned many things like Big Data Analysis or AI but I really enjoy doing Web Development.
+Besides web development, I have also enjoyed doing game development too.
+I like thinking about game mechanics and how the game works under the hood.
+When programming I aim to develop clean, neat, and optimized code for every system.

 ### 🏗️ I’m currently working on
 - Building local and public websites for companies